Mervus/CarCompany/README.md

 # Car Company
 A Lethal Company Car Mod

-This mod aims to be usable but expandable.
+This mod aims to be usable for actuall gameplay.
+For example using the car to get safe to your ship if your lucky and it spawned etc. (Not implementd)

 Car model used "[Fiat Multipla 1998 3D Model](https://skfb.ly/oxFWO)" by Betier Models is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).